Bachelor’s Degree in Counseling Online Programs

 Choosing between an on-campus or online bachelor’s degree program is more a question of personal preference.
 Online programs typically cover the same curriculum as their on-campus counterparts while offering the flexibility of learning from home.

-Pursuing a counseling major online can prepare you to join the workforce in many entry-level careers or lay the necessary groundwork for advanced studies in counseling and higher levels of licensure and certification.
+Pursuing a counseling major online can prepare you to enter the workforce in many entry-level roles or lay the groundwork for advanced studies in counseling and higher levels of licensure and certification.

 Bachelor’s Degree in Counseling Classes

 Counseling can cover a wide scope, including addiction, mental health, rehabilitation, school, marriage and family, and substance abuse counseling.
 While you may not need to elect a specialization for your undergraduate coursework, the exact curriculum required for your chosen path depends on the school.
-In general, the curriculum for someone majoring in counseling helps students acquire the necessary skills for professional settings.
+In general, the curriculum for a counseling major helps students acquire the skills needed for professional settings.
 You can expect to learn about the stages of human psychological development and the psychological factors behind abnormalities in growth and mental health.
 Core classes like general counseling theory and practice and ethics can help prepare you to work with clients from all walks of life who are dealing with a variety of issues.

 Other courses may cover: